Login

 Day 7Nangma valley – Kanday - Shigar

 Trek back to Kanday and have a traditional lunch with a local host family.
-Drive back to Shigar with short stops at various touristic spots.
-Check into the hotel and have free time in the evening.
+Drive back to Shigar with short stops at various tourist spots.
+Check into the hotel (a family-owned guesthouse) and have free time in the evening.

 Trout -Nangma Valley Trek